PostHog/posthog.com/contents/docs/cdp/batch-exports/bigquery.md

 5. Grant the Service Account access to run jobs in your Google Cloud project.
 This can be done by granting the `BigQuery Jobs User` role on your project, or with the role we have just created in the previous step.

-Navigate to IAM and click on Grant Acess to arrive at this screen:
+Navigate to IAM and click on Grant Access to arrive at this screen:

 ![Project grant](../../images/docs/batch-exports/bigquery/project-grant.png)